 This stage is where you choose all the finishes, colours, fittings and materials for your brand new home.
 It also involves finalising the plumbing, electrical and internal plans of the home.

 An expert client administrator will guide you through the prestart process; they will help you figure out exactly how you plan to use your home, ensuring it reflects your personal style and lifestyle needs.
 While sticking to a budget is important when building some changes to your home design are much harder once it is built so it is best to incorporate what you really want during prestart before it’s too late.

 Your finance is sorted, plans are finalised and you’ve gone through prestart, now it’s onto the main event, the build.

 This is an exciting time where you can watch your home being built from the ground up.
 On average a single storey home will take 24 to 26 weeks to complete, while a double storey build is dependent on its size.

 Here is a rundown of the steps involved:

 Slab: Once the all the plans are confirmed and the surveyor’s work is finalised and checked, your slab gets poured and your bricks are delivered.
 The engineered slab comprises of all the house but not the garage and driveway.
-Once poured, the slab needs time to cure.
-How long this takes is dependent on weather conditions.
+Once poured, the slab needs time to cure before we can proceed with the rest of the build.

 The next stage in your building journey is where the house really takes shape with the installation of the roof frame and roof, then ceilings are installed and walls are plastered.